Fall Convocation 2014

-This year Fall Convocation was held on Friday, September 27, at 2:00 p.m. in the John Paul Jones Arena.
+Fall Convocation will be held on Friday, October 31, at 2:00 p.m. in the John Paul Jones Arena.

 The Convocation ceremony began in the earliest days of the University and was generally held in the fall to honor members of the community for outstanding achievement.